lupettohf/AFKBot/README.md

 	Will make the bot stop following you.

  3. The bot will start the anti-AFK-kick sequence when connected automatically, it will jump every 10 minutes to prevent kicks.
+ 4. The bot will attack enemy mobs that are inside his range, he can't attack multiple mobs at once, but the option can be disabled.

 ## How to Use